michaelhollman/SimpleWebServer/README.md

+This project was originally forked from [icotting/SimpleWebServer](https://github.com/icotting/SimpleWebServer).

+---

 # Simple Server

 Simple Server is a very basic HTTP server that supports a tiny sub-set of the HTTP specification in order for students to gain a better understanding of how the web works.
 Simple Server supports the following basic features: